jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 Acessing JBoss Application Server HTTP interface
 ------------------------------------------------

-By default, the JBoss Wildfly/EAP HTTP interface bind address points to <code>127.0.0.1</code>, so you can discover your container port mapping for port <code>8080</code> and type in you browser:
+By default, the JBoss Wildfly/EAP HTTP interface bind address points to the current container's IP address, so you can discover your container port mapping for port <code>8080</code> and type in you browser:

     http://localhost:<binding_port>